ihenrywu/100things/README.md

 Business students, spoiler alert: there are a few occasions during your studies where the dress code is formal.
 So, if you have a suit, pack it.

-### • Bed sheets
+### • Bed sheet

 As ridiculous as it sounds, you may not believe me when I say it, but when you rent an apartment in Vancouver, the odds are high that the room has no furniture.
 Yes, your rent does not include a bed, couch, table and chairs in the room.
 This means that for your first night in Vancouver, you will either stay in a hotel, an Airbnb, or sleep on the floor.

 Considering that hotel prices always peak at the beginning of the school year, it's better to sleep on the floor if you don't particularly mind.
 A bed sheet will make you feel not that bad.
-The rooms usually have carpeting, so put on sheets and sleep for a few days until your bed from IKEA arrives.
+The rooms usually have carpeting, so put on a sheet and sleep for a few days until your bed from IKEA arrives.

 ### • Prohibited goods